crispab/crisp-dna/_docs/index.md

 -   [Building competence](building-competence.html) - how we learn from each other and improve.
 -   [Brand building](brand-building.html) - how we build the brand, both Product Space and personal brands.
 -   [Conflict handling](conflict-handling.html) - How we make sure conflicts are constructive rather than destructive.
--   [Courses](courses-and-event-production.html) - how courses get produced and delivered.
+-   [Courses](courses-development.html) - how courses get produced and delivered.
 -   [Industries that we avoid](industries-that-we-avoid.html) - why we avoid certain industries.
--   [Productlets](crisplets.html) - how bottom-up initiatives get funded.

-Meta
+Other
 ----

 -   [How to clone the Product Space DNA](how-to-copy.html)